mui/material-ui/docs/data/joy/getting-started/overview/overview.md

 ## Why use Joy UI

-Maintained by MUI, **Joy UI is an alternative to Material UI** for projects that **aren't planning to adhere to or use the Material Design** guidelines and visual as a base, the Material Design specifications.
+Maintained by MUI, **Joy UI is an alternative to Material UI** for projects that **aren't planning to adhere to or use the Material Design** guidelines as a design system starting point.

-These two sister libraries feature many of the same components and similarly designed component APIs, so you can quickly start building with one if you've used the other before.
+These two sister libraries feature many of the same components, with similarly designed component APIs and customization features.
+Joy UI is built by applying years of learning with Material UI for an audience looking for sleek design, powerful DX, and extensible components.

+Learn more about why you should use Joy UI for your next project below.

 ### Beautiful out of the box